Personality Archetypes – models of people, behaviors or personalities

 Greatest fear: to be left out or to stand out from the crowd

-Strategy: develop ordinary solid virtues, be down to earth, the common touch
+Strategy: develop ordinary solid virtues, be down to earth, the common touch, join groups and communities to find a place to fit in

-Weakness: losing one’s own self in an effort to blend in or for the sake of superficial relationships
+Weakness: being cynical or losing one’s own self in the quest to fit in or for the sake of superficial relationships

-The Regular Person is also known as: The good old boy, every man, the person next door, the realist, the working stiff, the solid citizen, the good neighbor, the silent majority.
+The Regular Person is also known as: The good old boy, the working stiff, the realist, the good neighbor, the solid citizen, the silent majority.

 3. The Hero